 This flavorful beef stew is a snap to prepare, and the ingredients and seasonings make the stew taste like a hearty beef and bean chili.
 The tender beef and chili flavors are combined with beans and corn for a fabulous everyday meal.
 It's also an excellent dish to make for a party or tailgating event, and it can be kept warm in the slow cooker for serving.

 This hearty stew makes a fabulous meal with freshly baked cornbread.
 Or serve the stew with biscuits or crusty rolls.
-I made the stew and served it with cornmeal waffles (pictured).
+It is also delicious served with cornmeal waffles.

 - 2 pounds chuck stew beef